bethsheets/SNPcalling_tutorial/README.md

 	- -U is your input file

-##Step 2: convert .bam to .sam files and sort them using samtools
+##Step 2: convert .sam to .bam files, sort, & index them using samtools

 2a) use ‘view’ to convert .sam to .bam